Xceptance/neodymium-example/README.md

 # Introduction
 This repository demonstrates how to use our [Neodymium library](https://github.com/Xceptance/neodymium-library) to set up a maintainable and well structured test automation project.
-Furthermore we use the [Wiki](https://github.com/Xceptance/neodymium-library/wiki) on the Neodymium library project to show and explain how to use features from Neodymium library.
-We also give insight how we think a test automation project should be structured and what results you should get out of it.
+Please also see the [Wiki](https://github.com/Xceptance/neodymium-library/wiki) for the Neodymium library project which shows and explains how to use the vaious features from Neodymium library.
+There you will also find insight about how we think a test automation project should be structured and what results you should get out of it.

 ## Selenide
 Within this example project we demonstrate how to set up and implement a test automation project using Selenide.
 You can find information about Selenide within our [Wiki](https://github.com/Xceptance/neodymium-library/wiki/Selenide).

 ## How to try it out
-This will be a short introduction how to get it running.
+This is a short introduction on how to get it running.

 ### Prerequisites
-You will need the following technologies available to try it out:
+You will need the following to try it out:
 * Git
 * Maven 3+
 * JDK 8